benhaotang/mcp-mma-docs/README.md

 ## Known issues

-- If you see things like `INFO Processing request of type __init__.py:431 ListToolsRequest` in cline, you can ignore them as this will not affect it from working, this is due to current incomplete impliementation of the function discription and listing support via current usage of FastMCP.
+- If you see things like `INFO Processing request of type __init__.py:431 ListToolsRequest` in cline, you can ignore them as this will not affect it from working, this is because cline parse tool list together with console debug infos, and current python-sdk cannot disable console messages.
+This will not affect any function calling part other than seeing this warning.
 - Some MMA docs may contain complex styling format, and is not easy to remove with simple regex, your llm may be influenced by this, please instruct it to ignore the styling format and write in InputForm only.

 ## Screenshots